PCF PEC Survey Data Collection Begins Next Week!

 Virtual Site Visits for Active PCF PEC Survey Vendors

 RTI will email vendors information about the proposed date(s), any area(s) of concern, and specific vendor personnel who should be in attendance.
-If a subcontractor is used in a substantial role, the virtual site visit will include at least one video conference call with the subcontractor.
+If a vendor uses a subcontractor in a substantial role, the virtual site visit will include at least one video conference call with the subcontractor.
 RTI and the vendor will schedule the site visit(s) at a mutually agreeable time.

 Both the RTI site visit team and the survey vendor staff will sign a Confidential Disclosure Agreement (CDA).
 The CDA states that all staff must maintain confidence or restrict the disclosure of all proprietary information received or observed during the site visit.